DP-Plugins/DP-CustomCrafting/README.md

 - All DP-Plugins require the **`DPP-Core`** plugin
 - The plugin will not work if **`DPP-Core`** is not installed
 - You can download **`DPP-Core`** here: <a href="https://github.com/DP-Plugins/DPP-Core/releases" target="_blank">Click me!</a>
-- This plugin integrates with **PlaceholderAPI**
-- If PlaceholderAPI is not installed, placeholder features will not be available

 ---